Physics of optical holography

 Optical holography is a technique which enables an optical wavefront to be recorded and later re-constructed.
 Holography is best known as a method of generating three-dimensional images but it also has a wide range of other applications.

 A hologram is made by superimposing a second wavefront (normally called the reference beam) on the wavefront of interest, thereby generating an interference pattern which is recorded on a physical medium.
 When only the second wavefront illuminates the interference pattern, it is diffracted to recreate the original wavefront.
 Holograms can also be computer-generated by modelling the two wavefronts and adding them together digitally.
-The resulting digital image is then printed it onto a suitable mask or film and illuminated by a suitable source to reconstruct the wavefront of interest.
+The resulting digital image is then printed onto a suitable mask or film and illuminated by a suitable source to reconstruct the wavefront of interest.

 Basic physics

 To understand the process, it is helpful to understand interference and diffraction.
 Interference occurs when one or more wavefronts are superimposed.
 Diffraction occurs when a wavefront encounters an object.
 The process of producing a holographic reconstruction is explained below purely in terms of interference and diffraction.
 It is somewhat simplified but is accurate enough to give an understanding of how the holographic process works.

 For those unfamiliar with these concepts, it is worthwhile to read those articles before reading further in this article.

 A simple hologram can be made by superimposing two plane waves from the same light source on a light recording medium such as a photographic emulsion.
 The two waves interfere, giving a straight-line fringe pattern whose intensity varies sinusoidally across the medium.
 The spacing of the fringe pattern is determined by the angle between the two waves, and by the wavelength of the light.

 The recorded light pattern is a diffraction grating, which is a structure with a repeating pattern.
 A simple example is a metal plate with slits cut at regular intervals.
 A light wave that is incident on a grating is split into several waves; the direction of these diffracted waves is determined by the grating spacing and the wavelength of the light.

 When the recorded light pattern is illuminated by only one of the plane waves used to create it, it can be shown that one of the diffracted waves is a re-construction of the other plane wave.